 - Looks Like, Sounds Like, Feels Like – Teach kids the concept of bucket filling and inspire them to really picture what being a bucket filler looks like, sounds like, and feels like with this three-column chart.
 Go further and give them scenarios and ask them how they would respond.

 - Bucket Filler vs. Bucket Dipper Poster – Post a picture of two cute buckets, one labeled “Bucket Filler” and one labeled “Bucket Dipper” and using brightly colored paper and clear writing.
-Have kids describe the characteristics of each.
+Then, have kids describe the characteristics of each.

 - Rainbow Rays Anchor Chart – You’ll love the simple yet creative “rainbow rays” that this teacher used in her anchor chart.
 Something so easy to add a fun element to the students’ brainstorming task.